karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 The effect of running this command is that the user will have to register again for Azure MFA.

-## Getting the aliases of MFA authentication methods
+## Display the aliases of MFA authentication methods

 Run the following command to get the aliases of the MFA authentication methods: